Towards Compact Neural Networks via End-to-End Training: A Bayesian Tensor Approach with Automatic Rank Determination: Bayesian Low-Rank Tensorized Model

 The likelihood and joint prior are specified below: \begin{itemize} \item {\bf Likelihood function:} $p(\mathcal{D}|\boldsymbol\Psi$) and data $\mathcal{D}$ are determined by a forward propagation model.
-Our proposed method is suitable for any differentiable likelihood function.
-In this work we focus on neural network classification problems with a multinomial likelihood function.
 Let $(\mat{x},\mat{y})\in \mathcal{D}$ be a training sample where $\mat{x}$ is the neural network input and $\mat{y}$ is the associated true label.
-The likelihood is
+The multinomial likelihood function for a neural network classifier with $C$ potential classes is

-Here Mult is the multinomial distribution probability density function, and $\mat{f}$ is the forward propagation model as specified in \eqref{eq: low rank tensor NN} which is conditioned on the given low-rank tensor factors and bias vectors.
+where $y_c$ is the correct class label.
+Here $\mat{f}$ is the forward propagation model in \eqref{eq: low rank tensor NN} which is conditioned on the given low-rank tensor factors and bias vectors.
+We omit the multinomial distribution constant of proportionality for simplicity.

 \item {\bf Joint Prior:} We place an independent prior over the low-rank tensor factors and the bias term.
 We choose a weak normal prior for the bias term: